How Much Does a Speech Pathologist Make a Year?

 Is it hard to get hired as a speech pathologist?

-According to the U.S. Bureau of Labor Statistics, the job outlook for speech pathologists is good, and should be solid for the next decade.
+According to the U.S. Bureau of Labor Statistics, the job outlook for speech pathologists is much faster than average, and should be solid for the next decade.
 If you get the proper education and training, and you have a passion for helping others, it shouldn’t be too difficult to find work in this profession.

 Photo credit: iStock/akinbostanci